YordanGeorgiev/qto/doc/md/userstories_doc.md

 As an issues-manager
-In order to be able to switch between different projects quickly I want to be able to issue a single shell call for loading a project's configuration and run the issue-handler against this pre-loaded configuration
+In order to be able to switch between different projects quickly I want to be able to issue a single shell call for loading a project's configuration and run the issue-handler against this preloaded configuration